-In a hastily arranged news conference meant to defuse growing enticism, David S.C.
+In a hastily arranged news conference meant to defuse growing criticiam, David S.C.
 Chu, the Pentagon's personnel chief, promised Aug.
 14 that no one in Iraq or Afghanistan would see a reduced paycheck under contemplated changes.
-But Chu left open the possibility that those serving elsewhere might see lower deployment neve.
+But Chu left open the possibility that those serving elsewhere might see lower deployment neve discuss the possible changes, but a legislative appeal to the House Chu told reporters that troops in combat zones might receive geographically targeted hikes in hardship-duty pay or the new assignment-incentive pay.

-The Pentagon's idea could provide pay increases for single troops in combat sones, but at the expense of married and single personnel serving in relatively less risky assignments.
+The Pentagon's idea could provide pay increases for single troops in combat zones, but at the expense of married and single personnel serving in relatively less risky assignments.